 Other experts told us such offers have entered the market to lure shoppers with poor credit.
 They aren't necessarily a good move, but they can be worthwhile as long as you know what you're getting into.

-We sorted through a range of offers, and here's what we found.
+We sorted through a range of previous offers.
+Here's what we found.

 Deferred Payments, Not-So-Deferred Interest

-The vast majority of payment-deferral programs don't give you a holiday from your car loan's interest.
-Take FCA, for instance.
-The automaker's 90-day payment deferral, like most offers from banks and credit unions, starts accruing loan interest from the day you buy the car, not the day you make your first payment.
-And that will cost you.
+The vast majority of deferred-payment programs don't give you a holiday from your car loan's interest.
+Many automaker offers that have payments deferred, like most offers from other lenders like local or federal banks and credit unions, start accruing loan interest from the day you buy the car, not the day you make your first payment.
+And that has a price.

 Lenders "just push the whole cash-flow structure back by three months or whatever, [so it] goes from month three to month 63 instead of now to month 60," explained Greg McBride, chief financial analyst at Bankrate.com.
 "Your total interest tally is going to mount, so you're very clearly paying for that convenience."